-To better serve those applying for West Virginia Clinical and Translational Science Institute pilot project funding, Letters of Intent (LOI) will be required from interested Co-Project Leaders (Co-PLs)/Co-Principal Investigators (Co-PIs).
-The proposed collaborative projects should address health care needs of West Virginia.
+To better serve those applying for West Virginia Clinical and Translational Science Institute pilot project funding, Letters of Intent (LOI) will be required from interested Principal Investigators.
+The proposed projects should address health care needs of West Virginia.
 Examples include, but are not limited to, the following health care issues:

 - Chronic Lung Disease

-The LOI should follow the template and can be found here.
+The LOI must follow the template found here.

 Compliance Requirements for a Full Proposal

 PIs submitting a full proposal in response to this RFA must include CITI certification for investigators conducting research or collecting outcomes with human and/or animal subjects.
 Documentation for these requirements should be included in the Appendix of the application.
-IRB and IACUC approval are not required prior to application submission deadline, but a completed investigator-initiated protocol is required for human subjects projects at submission.
+IRB/IACUC approval are not required prior to application submission deadline, but a completed investigator-initiated protocol is required for human subjects projects at submission.
 For animal studies, proof of IACUC submission is required in the application.
 Note that all WVCTSI Pilot awards require official proof of IRB/IACUC approval before project start.
 Therefore, no project can start, nor funds be released without proper compliance documentation.